 Sumaiya graduated from the University of Massachusetts in Boston with a degree in Political Science and minors in Human Rights and African Studies.
 Throughout her undergraduate career, Sumaiya was involved in service, both domestically and internationally.
 In 2015 she traveled to Guatemala to work alongside the indigenous Mayan community to build stoves for households where women were the primary providers.
 In 2016, Sumaiya led a service trip to Tijuana Mexico, where she worked alongside a border community to build homes for families impacted by deportations.
-Through this trip to the U.S. Mexico border, Sumaiya became active in issues of human rights abuses centered around border security and border violence; specifically it’s implications on children and families.

 In her spare time, Sumaiya writes and performs poetry at local venues in the Boston and Cambridge area.
 She is also a photographer, blogger, and henna artist and believes in the healing and transformative power of storytelling and art.